Skip to main content

 How many miles had Ted driven the jet landsubmarinewithwheels when they met?

-So, there're two options.
-The first one is to not do the problem and stare at blank for no reason.
+The first one is to not do the problem and stare at blank 🥳

 Linear motion

-There's no acceleration mentioned in the problem, so they must travel in (uniform) linear motion -- with constant velocity.
+There was no acceleration being mentioned in the problem, so they must travel in (uniform) linear motion — with constant velocity.

-Also, because the path of both were not mentioned, let's assume they went in a straight line.
+Also, because the paths of both were not mentioned, we shall assume they went in a straight line.

 In linear motion, the relationship between distance, rate, and time is: